anaspinola2000/TaskManagementDashboard/README.md

 - **Modular Folder Structure:**
   Organized into `/src` with clear separation between `components/`, `store/`, `utils/`, and `types/`.

-- **Native HTML5 Drag and Drop API:**
-  Used instead of `react-beautiful-dnd` or `@hello-pangea/dnd` to avoid compatibility issues with React 19 and peer dependency conflicts.

 ---

 ### 📌 Assumptions Made